You can learn more about me at theblaze.com slash BuckSexton.

 He's already speaking openly about that.

-He's gonna get some kind of a non-deal deal with Iran where we just promised sort of continued monitoring, they can keep their existing nuclear infrastructure.
+He's going to get some kind of a non-deal deal with Iran where we just promised sort of continued monitoring.

 And this is what we can expect, I think, from a policy perspective.

-And President Obama has set this is kind of a time fuse here.
+President Obama has set this is kind of a time fuse here.

-I mean, this is going to take uh a bit of time before we see the full impact of it.
+I mean, this is going to take a bit of time before we see the full impact of it.

 All of that and more is coming our way, and I think a lot of that will be more apparent in 2015.